omgnetwork/ruby-sdk/README.md

 #### Find

-Retrieve a user from the Wallet API.
+Retrieve a user from the eWallet API.

 ```
 user = OmiseGO::User.find(